 The residents use the on-site function room for a variety of group based activities and have an active social committee; these include bingo, coffee mornings, Tai Chi and quiz nights.

 On-site park warden

-Helping you feel safe and secure is important to us, so this gated residential park has CCTV and an on-site park warden who is always on hand to help and assist whenever you need them.
+Helping you feel safe and secure is important to us, an on-site park warden who is always on hand to help and assist whenever you need them.